fysikum/cmbenv/README.md

 ./cmbenv -c docker-cops-ubuntu -p /usr

-docker build -t simonsobs -f Dockerfile_docker-cops-ubuntu .
+time docker build -t simonsobs -f Dockerfile_docker-cops-ubuntu .
 ```

-The build proces takes around one hour.
+The build process takes around one hour.
-The last command cen be repated, in which case it should complete
+The last command can be repeated, in which case it should complete
 almost instantly.
 Note that we have tagged the image `simonsobs`, which can be visible
 after issuing `docker image ls`:

 ```
 REPOSITORY   TAG         IMAGE ID            CREATED           SIZE